CJDS Policy Briefs

-Working in collaboration with the International Assistance Research and Knowledge Division (PVA) of Global Affairs Canada (GAC), the briefs below (available in both English and French) provide a snapshot of analysis and policy recommendations derived from four recently published CJDS articles that cover a broad spectrum of development issues.
+Working in collaboration with the International Assistance Research and Knowledge Division (PVA) of Global Affairs Canada (GAC), the briefs below (available in both English and French) provide a snapshot of analysis and policy recommendations derived from recently published CJDS articles that cover a broad spectrum of development issues.

 Highlight: While pairing efficiency arguments with intrinsic or social justice justifications can be useful for promoting policy attention to gender equality it also may sideline important gender concerns and conceal the macroeconomic policies that generate obstacles to gender equality.

 Citation: Berik, G. 2020.
 “Beware of Efficiency Arguments in Policies for Promoting Gender Equality.”
 CJDS Policy Brief Series.
 No. 4.
 Canadian Journal of Development Studies, Canada.

 Cheryl Doss, Abena Oduro, Carmen Diana Deere, Hema Swaminathan, William Baah-Boateng, and Suchitra J.Y.

 Highlight: Policy responses to the direct and indirect loss of assets due to shocks must consider the role of gender, since the experience of shocks, the ownership (and loss) of assets, and coping strategies all differ for men and women.